Gamepro5/TF2_Item_Attribute_List/README.md

 # TF2 Item Attributem List

-A collaborative effort to document every attribute that exists in TF2 for use in my [https://gamepro5.com/programs/tf2_custom_weapon_creator/](TF2 Custom Weapon Creator app).
+A collaborative effort to document every attribute that exists in TF2 for use in my [TF2 Custom Weapon Creator app](https://gamepro5.com/programs/tf2_custom_weapon_creator/).

 ## How to help: